check-spelling-sandbox/open-mpic-ec2-deployment/README.md

 `./get_ips.py`

-Assign the provided ips to the different sudomains using DNS.
+Assign the provided ips to the different subdomains using DNS.
 Wiat for records to propagate before continuing to next step.

 # Install